-- 1. In Wave Analytics, click the gear button () and then click Data Monitor to open the data monitor.
+In Wave Analytics, click the gear button () and then click Data Monitor to open the data monitor.
 The Jobs view appears by default.
 The Jobs view displays dataflow and upload jobs.
-The Jobs view displays each upload job name as <dataset name upload flow>.
-You can hover a job to view the entire name. - Note: To view external data upload jobs in the Jobs view, Show in the File Uploads field (2) must be selected.
+The Jobs view displays each upload job name as <dataset_name_upload_flow>.
+You can hover a job to view the entire name.

+Note: To view external data upload jobs in the Jobs view, Show in the File Uploads field (2) must be selected.
 It's selected by default.

-2. To see the latest status of a job, click the Refresh Jobs button (2).
+To see the latest status of a job, click the Refresh Jobs button (C).
 Each job can have one of the following statuses.